akszydelko/django-snomed-ct/README.md

 icd_mapped_concepts = c.transitive_isa.general_concepts.has_icd10_mappings()
 ```

-Once you have loade the transitive closure and ICD mappings, given a concept instance, you can use the mehcanism for both
+Once you have loaded the transitive closure and ICD mappings, given a concept instance, you can use the mehcanism for both
 to find all the ICD-10 codes mapped to concepts in the transitive closure of its ISA relation (i.e., all more general
 SNOMED-CT concepts)